40 Tempting Potluck Dessert Recipes

 Krista's Kitchen Chocolate Chip Pecan Cookies

-These big cookies—loaded with chocolate chips and nuts—are a customer favorite at Krista's Kitchen Bakery/Cafe in Portage, Wisconsin.
+These big cookies-loaded with chocolate chips and nuts-were a customer favorite at the former Krista's Kitchen Bakery/Cafe in Portage, Wisconsin.
 The cookie bakes crisp on the outside, cakey inside.

 Cherry-Brickle Coffee Cake